 Branding: Family or Foe

 But what is WSN really?
 We need a brazenly bold brand to boost the Society.
 I mean WSN is a happy bunch and our annual get togethers involve copious lab reunions that perpetuate the happy fiction that we are all descended from the same marine ecology tree.
 Truth is, I have personally seen fierce battles amongst institutions and marine laboratories as their armies aggregate at the auction.
 We fight for bragging rights to give away our meager cash for a single bottle of the coveted tequila.
 I relished a sip of one small bottle many years ago and although it was slightly nourishing it wasn’t worth the $4,000 the poor

 students faculty poured out of their thin pockets.

 Are We Family, Like the Brady Bunch?

 Yes, we honor our heritage and our highly prestigious lineage.
-We are a happy family and are all related. (actually we do tussle in the literature).
+We are a happy family and are all related (but we do tussle in the literature as is our way).